Marcvg69/immo-eliza-lions/README.md

 # immo-eliza-lions

-Group project with Augustin &amp; Preeti to clean immoweb data and present EDA
+Group project by  Augustin, Marc van Goolen and Preeti to clean immoweb data and present EDA.

 # Description
 This project is to clean the data and use some of the visualization libraries to get some idea about the nature of data.